sersad-ru/UniKey/README.md

 ## Software
 This device emulates a HID keyboard.
-When you press a key it emulates a key sequence (depended on mode-switch) to send the unicode symbol to your OS.
+When you press a key it emulates the key sequence (depended on mode-switch) to send the unicode symbol to your OS.

 >*Note.
 When using this device with `Gnome`, make sure that the sequence `<Ctrl>+<Shift>+<u>` is not used by the active application for its own purposes.*